akulmalhotra/akulmalhotra.github.io/_pages/reading.md

 2. Emperor of all Maladies - Siddhartha Mukherjee
 3. The Metamorphosis - Franz Kafka
 4. Slaughterhouse Five - Kurt Vonnegut
+5. The Sound of the Mountain - Yasunari Kawabata